Speaking UNIX

 The best of UNIX in Windows (and vice versa)

 Cygwin is a near-complete emulation of the UNIX shell within Windows.
 In fact, it marries the two operating systems quite nicely.
-For example, run the command df -h to display an inventory of free disk space on your 'UNIX' machine.
-Figure 7 shows the result.
+For example, run the command df -h

 Figure 7.
 Is that a UNIX file system on Windows or a Windows file system on UNIX?
 Yes!

 As mentioned earlier, the Cygwin installation directory acts as the root directory of your virtual UNIX system.
 Cygwin simply maps subdirectories in its installation directory to familiar UNIX equivalents.
 It also provides the Windows drives as individual volumes, such as /cygwin/c.
 You can use such a virtual path to launch Windows programs.
-Try it: Type /cygwin/c/Program Files/Internet Explorer/IEXPLORE.EXE to launch Windows Internet Explorer® from the command line.
-(You can also use the Tab key to automatically expand elements of the path.)
+Try it: Type /cygwin/c/Program Files/Internet Explorer/IEXPLORE.EXE

-By the way, if you want to convert a Windows path name to its UNIX equivalent or vice versa, try the built-in command cygpath.
-By default, cygpath produces the UNIX path name.
-Use the -w option to produce a Windows path.
+By the way, if you want to convert a Windows path name to its UNIX equivalent or vice versa, try the built-in command cygpath

 Other niceties provide helpful bridges between the two environments:

-• Cygwin provides its own lpr (/usr/bin/lpr rather than Windows' own LPR.EXE) to print from the UNIX emulation directly.
-Simply set the PRINTER environment variable to a Cygwin UNC such as serverprinter_name or //server/printer_name—either slash direction works, as in all other parts of Cygwin.
+(/usr/bin/lpr rather than Windows' own LPR.EXE) to print from the UNIX emulation directly.
+Simply set the PRINTER environment variable to a Cygwin UNC such as serverprinter_name or //server/printer_name—either slash direction works, as in all other parts of Cygwin. - Symbolic links created with

-• And because you have a full Bash shell at your disposal, you can use all the aforementioned compatibility features (among others) to write UNIX shell scripts to maintain Windows!
+in Cygwin are interpreted as shortcuts in Windows.
+Reflexively, Windows shortcuts are interpreted as symbolic links.
+Further, you can use a Windows shortcut to launch a UNIX command with parameters. - And because you have a full Bash shell at your disposal, you can use all the aforementioned compatibility features (among others) to write UNIX shell scripts to maintain Windows!

-For example, you can use UNIX find to hunt for data on your drives.
+to hunt for data on your drives.
 Here's a tip: it's common to use spaces in a Windows file name.
-To preserve an entire file name (remember, UNIX arguments are separated by white space), be sure to use find -print0 and its companion, xargs -0.
+To preserve an entire file name (remember, UNIX arguments are separated by white space), be sure to usefind -print0

 How to update and extend your Cygwin